dzearing/webpack-inline-example/README.md

 - `index.js` - the main script entry.
 - `foo.inline.js` and `bar.inline.js` - scripts intended to be inlined into the html result.

 The `webpack.config.js` is configured to build production by default (minify everything.)
-It contains the following entry definition:
+It contains the following entry definition to process 3 entries:

 ```js
   entry: {